What Is Annual Percentage Yield?

-If you've ever signed up for a savings account, you've likely heard or seen the term "annual percentage yield" or "APY" and wondered about its meaning.
+If you've ever signed up for a savings account, you've likely heard or seen the term "annual percentage yield" or "APY."

 When you deposit funds into a savings account, money market, or certificate of deposit (CD), you earn interest.
 APY tells you exactly how much interest you'll earn on the account over one year based on the interest rate and the frequency of compounding, which is the interest you earn on the principal (original deposit) plus interest on earnings.